bijojoseph16/CSC540_Gradiance/InstructorProgramFlowVerification.md

     - [x] He Selects View Course
       - [ ] Display all the courses added by the instructor
       - [x] Option to Go Back to Login page
-      - [x] Ask instructor to input a courseID if successful show.(Instructor can only view course info of courses he created.)
+      - [x] Ask instructor to input a courseID, if successful show.(Instructor can only view course info of courses he created.)
         - [x] Course Name
         - [x] Start Date
         - [x] End Date